daniboomerang/daniboomerang/README.md

 * [express] - fast node.js network app framework
 * [grunt] - the tasks runner
 * [jQuery] - SVGs don´t get alive alone!
-* The whole parallax thing is inspired by the grate [parallax design of Keith Clark].
+* The whole parallax thing is inspired by the great [parallax design of Keith Clark].
 Have a look at the  [practical css parallax] article

 And of course Daniboomerang itself is open source.